samkjohns/Drakebook/README.md

   Rendering a user's profile (in the `Profile` component) requires a `ProfileStore`;
   when the component mounts, the user's relevant profile information is fetched from the server.
 This includes the user's `drakes` and `pendingDrakeships`; both of these lists are necessary to calculate the `SessionStore.currentUser()`'s relationship with the user whose profile is being viewed.
 Because there are many places where the current user's list of `drakes` becomes necessary, the server also sends those lists when rendering the current user.

+### Posts

+  Posts have a corresponding posts table in the database.
+They have an `author_id` pointing to the User who authored the post, a `body`, and also a polymorphic `postable_id` and `postable_type` pointing to the thing the post was posted to (either a User / User's wall or on a Post, making it a comment).

+  On the frontend, I have the following components: `PostsIndex`, `Post`, `PostForm`, and `CommentForm`.
+Because posts can appear on either a `Feed` or a `Timeline`, and because posts can be edited as well as created,

 Drakebook will allow users to do the following:

 <!-- This is a Markdown checklist.
 Use it to keep track of your